Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 The management interface is Xen Orchestra (XO), which provides a web UI, REST API, CLI, and backup capabilities.
 There's a free community build of Xen Orchestra, and Vates offers a commercial version with added features and support.
 Pricing for Vates commercial support is available on contact — they don't publish a public rate card, so factor in a discovery call.

 Migration from VMware to XCP-ng is supported via Xen Orchestra's ESXi host streaming feature — one-click import of VMware VMs directly from an ESXi host.
 All packages and repositories are GPG-signed.
-[AFFILIATE: Xen Orchestra commercial license]
+Xen Orchestra commercial license

 Migration difficulty: 2/5